Rock Radio Scrapbook

 13 - The U.S. House of Representatives officially made the practice of receiving payola illegal.
 Two years later, Alan Freed was fined $3,000 and given a suspended sentence after he pleaded guilty to two counts of commercial bribery.
 By then, the payola scandal had effectively ruined his career.
 (1960)

-14 - Hey Jude and Those Were The Days unexplainably tied for the number one spot on the CHUM Chart.
-It never happened before or since.
+14 - In a first, Hey Jude and Those Were The Days tied for the number one spot on the CHUM Chart.
+It also happened the following week and ever again.
 (1968)

 15 - WMGM begins a 14-year run at 1050 on the New York AM dial, replacing WHN.
 (1948)